BugBuster1701/contao-botstatistics-bundle/README.md

 ## Usage

-After the installation a front end module of the type "Botstatistik" is to be created.
+After the installation a front end module of the type "Bot Statistics" is to be created.
 This is the best way to install it in the Footer.
-The extension does not return anything except an HTML comment and does not affect the layout.
+The extension does not return anything except a HTML comment and does not affect the layout.

-In the backend there is under "System" the new point "Botstatistik".
+In the backend there is under "System" the new point "Bot Statistics".

 ## Nutzung